ArturoDent/find-and-transform/README.md

 * `"restrictFind": "once"` => find the first instance of the `find` query AFTER the cursor, replace it and then go to and select the `cursorMoveSelect` value if any.
 Works the same for multiple cursors.

 * `"restrictFind": "line"` => find all instances of the `find` query on the line with the cursor, replace them and then go to and select all `cursorMoveSelect` values if any.
-Works on eaach line if multiple cursors.
+Works on each line if multiple cursors.
+But it only considers the line where the cursor(s) is, so if there is a multi-line selection, only the line with the cursor is searched.

 <br/>